Updated on 2024.10.01

 }

-Because Capstone’s MCInst MI struct doesn’t have a callback member isPredicable().
+Capstone’s MCInst struct doesn’t have a callback member isPredicable().
+So this code would not compile.
 Instead, we need to replace it with the function call MCInst_isPredicable(MI).

 Patch: 15/230